-An avid performer since the age of seven, Brenna Berman has performed throughout the United States and Europe.
-She has won many international, national and statewide awards and scholarships.
-As an Artists International New York Debut award winner, she gave her New York recital debut at Carnegie Hall’s Weill Recital Hall in March 2008.
+An avid performer since the age of seven, Brenna Berman has performed extensively throughout the United States and Europe.
+She has won many international, national, and statewide awards and scholarships.
+As an Artists International New York Debut award winner, she gave her New York debut at Carnegie Hall’s Weill Recital Hall in March 2008.
 Ms. Berman has performed and been interviewed on several live radio broadcasts and has been featured in multiple BÃ¶sendorfer.com articles.